2025 DPC Summit Agenda

 Hyatt Regency New Orleans | New Orleans, LA

-Thursday, July 24
+Thursday, July 16

-7 a.m.-5 p.m.
+7 a.m.
 Registration

 8-10 a.m.
-Skills Workshop: Venipuncture & IV Placement
+Skills Workshop: Podiatry

 8 a.m.-12 p.m.
 Dermatology, Minor Surgical Procedures & Wound Care

 This hands-on workshop will explore best in class diagnostic and treatment techniques for a variety of dermatologic conditions and wounds.
 Participants will sharpen their dermatological diagnostic skills through dermoscopy practice and elevate your proficiency in subsequent skills such as excision and cryotherapy.
-Then delve into a dynamic demonstration and hands-n practice covering essential aspects such as wound debridement, biopsies, and mastery of dressing and compression techniques.
+Then delve into a dynamic demonstration and hands-on practice covering essential aspects such as wound debridement, biopsies, and mastery of dressing and compression techniques.

 10:30 a.m. - 12:30 p.m.